lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Creating a custom object.
 Serializing into a file by using ObjectOutputStream and then deserializing it back into a new object by using the ObjectInputStream class.
 Printing the new object to the console.

+Exercise 01 - Sum Lines
+-

+Using BufferedReader with FileReader to read line by line from a txt file.
+Sum all ascii values for each character on each line and print the sum for each line on the console.